425 Gregory Hall

 810 S Wright

-Mark Steinberg's research focuses on the city, revolutions, emotions, violence, space, and utopia.
+Mark Steinberg's research focuses on the city, revolutions, emotions, violence, space, moralities, and utopia.
 His books include Voices of Revolution, 1917 (Yale, 2001); Proletarian Imagination: Self, Modernity, and the Sacred in Russia, 1910-1925 (Cornell, 2002); Sacred Stories: Religion and Spirituality in Modern Russia, ed. with Heather Coleman (Indiana, 2006); A History of Russia, with Nicholas Riasanovsky (Oxford, 9th edition, 2018); Religion, Morality, and Community in Post-Soviet Societies, ed. with Catherine Wanner (Indiana, 2008); Kul’tury gorodov Rossiiskoi imperii na rubezhe XIX - XX vekov, ed. with Boris Kolonitskii (St. Petersburg, Evropeiskii dom, 2009); Petersburg Fin de Siècle (Yale, 2011); and The Russian Revolution, 1905-1921 (Oxford, 2017).
 He was the editor of Slavic Review from 2006 to 2013.
-He is currently working on two new book projects: "Russian Utopians" and "The Crooked and the Straight in the City: Morality and Everyday Life in Odessa, Bombay, and New York City, 1919-1939."
+He is currently working on two new book projects: "Russian Utopians" and "The Crooked and the Straight in the Modern City: Improvised Moral Lives in New York, Odessa, and Bombay, 1919-1939."

 PhD University of California, Berkeley, 1987

 Steinberg, M. D. (2019). Крылья революции.
 Gosudarstvo, Religiia, Tserkov' v Rossii i za Rubezhom/State, Religion and Church in Russia and Worldwide, 37(1-2), 567-593. https://doi.org/10.22394/2073-7203-2019-37-1/2-567-593